 Grace University is qualified to process federally insured loans (Federal Stafford and PLUS) under the U.S. Department of Education.
-Loans require the approval of the lending institution selected by the student or his/her parents and the endorsement of the University Financial Aid Office.
-Processing of loan eligibility and applications requires approximately four weeks.
+PLUS loans require the approval of the lending institution selected by the parents.

 Federal Supplemental Educational Opportunity Grants

 A Federal Supplemental Educational Opportunity Grant (FSEOG) is for undergraduates with exceptional financial need - that is, students with the lowest Expected Family Contributions (EFCs) - and gives priority to students who receive Federal Pell Grants.
 An FSEOG doesn't have to be paid back.